 After eyelid surgery, there can be some temporary darkening of the skin particularly in people who tan easily.
 In my practice in New York, I advise my patients after blepharoplasty to wear an under eye cream with sunblock and typically the skin color returns to it’s normal pigmentation.
 I even developed a medical-grade skin care line dedicated to helping my patients maintain their skin after surgery.

-Skin Health and Color After Eyelid Surgery It is possible that too much fat was removed.
+It is possible that too much fat was removed.
 For the dark circles beneath your eyes, Laser skin resurfacing by a qualified professional may be a solution.

 The Micro Fractional CO2 Laser treatment shows dramatic improvement in skin texture and color and leaves it smooth, firm and even-toned.
 Also, at my practice in New York, after a proper consultation, to determine if I might offer PRP or platelet rich plasma injections combined with a hyaluronic acid filler to help fill out the hollowing beneath eyes and restore color to the skin.

-In my years of experience skin mainentance is important following surgery, so I formulated a medical grade line of skin care products in which we carry Eye Rescue (by Prasad Medical Skincare) to reduce dark circles and has vitamins to help nourish the delicate skin around the eye.
+In my years of experience skin maintenance is important following surgery, so I formulated a medical grade line of skin care products in which we carry Eye Rescue (by Prasad Medical Skincare) to reduce dark circles and has vitamins to help nourish the delicate skin around the eye.

 When dark circles are caused by sun damage, I use the Mixto SX microfractional CO2 laser with very nice results.
 Before choosing a procedure, a proper diagnosis needs to be made.
-I’ve attached a video on how to get rid of tired eyes and dark circles for a similar question.

-Not very often will insurance pay for Blepharoplasty In most cases, the simple answer is no. In the case of vision blockage due to ptosis or excess skin, there are very specific vision tests that insurance companies will demand as well as photo documentation before approving such a surgery.
+Not very often will insurance pay for blepharoplasty.
+In most cases, the simple answer is no. In the case of vision blockage due to ptosis or excess skin, there are very specific vision tests that insurance companies will demand as well as photo documentation before approving such a surgery.
 There are times a procedure can be approved because of medical necessity.

 That said, if it is approved, the insurance company will have an amount that they deem normal for the procedure and the area it is performed in.
-Often times, in a private cosmetic practice, that covered amount is a fraction of the actual cost of surgery.
+Oftentimes, in a private cosmetic practice, that covered amount is a fraction of the actual cost of surgery.

 Insurance companies rarely account for the specialty involved in these surgeries.
 My advice would be to deal with your insurance company first.
 Get approval from them.
 Submit it all your is dotted and t’s crossed and then knock on wood and cross your fingers that the claim will process.